diderote/LSF-RNAseq/README.md

 11. Overlap of multiple DE significant gene lists.

 The pipeline handles multiple entry/exit points and parse complex experimental designs and compensation types for DE.
+In case of error, the pipeline restarts from the last completed step.

 ## Instructions for installation and use: